 No — the Xtreme 35 Tire Package is available only on the Sport 4-door and Rubicon 4-door.
 It is not available on the Sahara, 2-door models, or with the 6-speed manual transmission on the Sport trim.

-Can you add a Warn winch to the Jeep Wrangler from the factory?
+Can you add a Warn® winch to the Jeep Wrangler from the factory?

-Yes — a Warn winch is available as a factory option on the Rubicon.
+Yes — a Warn® winch is available as a factory option on the Rubicon.
 It requires the Steel Bumper Group or a steel front bumper to be installed first and is not available on every Rubicon configuration.
 It is not available on the Sport, Willys, or Sahara from the factory.

 Is the Jeep Wrangler Sahara good for off-road driving in Minnesota?

-The Sahara is Trail Rated and fully capable on gravel roads, muddy conditions, and light trail use.
-Its Selec-Trac full-time 4WD system is particularly well-suited for Minnesota winter driving since it can stay engaged on any surface.
-It does not have the e-lockers, Rock-Trac crawl ratio, or performance suspension of the Rubicon, so it has a lower ceiling on technical terrain.
+The Sahara is Trail Rated® and fully capable on gravel roads, muddy conditions, and light trail use.
+Its Selec-Trac® full-time 4WD system is particularly well-suited for Minnesota winter driving since it can stay engaged on any surface.
+It does not have the e-lockers, Rock-Trac® crawl ratio, or performance suspension of the Rubicon, so it has a lower ceiling on technical terrain.
 For buyers who primarily drive on roads and light trails — rather than serious rock crawling or steep grades — the Sahara handles Minnesota conditions very well.

 Off-road capability on the Wrangler is one of those things that is worth understanding before you buy — because the right configuration for a buyer who mostly navigates gravel roads around McLeod County is genuinely different from the right configuration for someone who runs technical trails on the weekends.
-If you are not sure which one fits your use, come in and let's talk it through.
+If you are not sure which one fits your use, come in and let’s talk it through.
 We are in Hutchinson and we are happy to walk through the options with you honestly.
-For the full 2026 Wrangler overview, head back to our 2026 Jeep Wrangler Buyer's Guide.
+For the full 2026 Wrangler overview, head back to our 2026 Jeep Wrangler Buyer’s Guide.
 For trim context, see our Trim Levels guide.
+Ready to see current Wrangler inventory?
+Browse our Jeep Wrangler dealer page for what we have on the lot.

--- Jordan Malone-Forst, Jay Malone Motors
+Last reviewed May 2026 by Jordan Malone-Forst, Jay Malone CDJR.

 About the Author